capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/TUTORIAL.md

   ...
 ```

-Now we're all set for Wallet Connect initialization.
-The next step will be to connect, disconnect and sign a message.
+**Now we're all set for Wallet Connect initialization.
+The next step will be to connect, disconnect and sign a message.**

-Connection
+#### Connection :

 ```
   ...
   const connect = useCallback(